Code-Institute-Submissions/follow_me_game/README.md

 As the game is played on each media the images and game board increases or decreases respectively.

 I validated html my code using https://validator.w3.org and corrected any errors such as image alt tags.

+I passed my JavaScript through a linter, www.jshint.com to check there are no major issues.

 I believe that all of the user goals have been acheived.